If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

 - You’ve noticed suction has decreased

-- Some Dyson models have a light that indicates the filter needs to be cleaned.
-Check your product’s user manual or the troubleshooting section of Dyson’s website to find out whether the filter could be the problem.
+- Some Dyson models have a light that indicates the filter needs cleaning.
+Check your product’s user manual or the troubleshooting section of Dyson’s website to determine whether the filter is the issue.

 How often should you clean a Dyson filter?

-Dyson recommend cleaning your filters once a month.
+Dyson recommends cleaning your filters once a month.

 “Help maintain suction by washing the filter at least once a month, or more frequently if used heavily,” Dyson states.